TheBigRoomXXL/tinyfeed/docs/pipelining.md

 tinyfeed -i feeds.txt -o index.html
 ```

-Which command you prefere will depend on your workflow but be aware that when using a redirection directly, like in the example, your HTML page will be blank while tinyfeed is processing and it will also stay blank if there is an error.
-To avoid that, use a tempory file or the `--output` flag:
+Which command you prefer will depend on your workflow but be aware that when using a redirection directly, like in the example, your HTML page will be blank while tinyfeed is processing and it will also stay blank if there is an error.
+To avoid that, use a temporary file or the `--output` flag:

 ```bash
 # This fix the blank page issue